sequelize/sequelize/CONTRIBUTING.DOCS.md

 Write markdown, and have fun :)

 ## API docs
 The API documentation is generated from source code comments by a custom script, which outputs markdown into the `docs/api` folder.
-To regenerate the documentation, run
+To regenerate the documentation, run:
 ```bash
 $ npm run docs
 ```